uviclibraries/gen-ai-research/4-critical-review.md

 ---

-## The Claim Audit (10–15 min)
+## The Claim Audit to Verify All GenAI Claims (10–15 min)

 **Step 1 — Extract claims from the model**
-`From the answer above, extract 5–8 key claims.
+- `From the answer above, extract 5–8 key claims.
 For each claim, provide: Claim (≤20 words), Source URL, Source Title, Source Date.
 If a claim lacks a source, mark "NO SOURCE".`

 **Step 2 — Verify independently**
 Open each source yourself.
 Check that: